lightning/bolts/04-onion-routing.md

 ## Returning Errors

-The same parameters (node IDs, shared secrets, ...) as above are used.
+The same parameters (node IDs, shared secrets, etc.) as above are used.

 	# node 4 is returning an error
 	failure_message = 2002